Spend insights

 Challenges in managed indirect procurement

-Procurement teams that are responsible for managing indirect procurement will face challenges throughout the entire procurement process.
+Procurement teams that are responsible for managing indirect procurement may face challenges throughout the entire procurement process.
 Here are a few of them:

 Visibility and control